F5Networks/f5-azure-arm-templates/experimental/solutions/autoscale/waf/via-lb/new_stack/readme.md

 ### Backup BIG-IP configuration for cluster recovery

-After you initially launch the template, if you make manual changes to the BIG-IP configuration, you must make a backup of your BIG-IP configuration and store the resulting UCS file in the **backup** container of the storage account ending in **data000** created by the template to ensure the master election process will include the custom configuration in the cluster in the event of failure.
-Note: If necessary to recover from this UCS it will pick the one with the latest timestamp.
+The template now automatically saves a BIG-IP back up UCS file (into the **backup** container of the storage account ending in **data000** (it is a Blob container)) every night at 12am, and saves 7 days of back up UCS files.
+If you make manual changes to the configuration, we recommend immediately making a backup of your BIG-IP configuration manually and storing the resulting UCS file in the backup container to ensure the master election process functions properly.
+Note: If it is necessary to recover from this UCS backup, the system picks the backup file with the latest timestamp.

+To manually save the BIG-IP configuration to a UCS file:

 1. Backup your BIG-IP configuration (ideally the cluster primary) by creating a [UCS](https://support.f5.com/csp/article/K13132) archive.
 Use the following syntax to save the backup UCS file:
     - From the CLI command: ```# tmsh save /sys ucs /var/tmp/original.ucs```